There are a few ways to profile Chromium and Blink. Here are some of the tools that work well for diagnosing performance problems.

 The OpenGL Profiler for OSX allows real-time inspection of the top GL performance bottlenecks, as well as call traces.
 In order to use it with Chrome/Mac, you must pass --disable-gpu-sandbox on the command line.
 Some people have had more luck attaching it to the GPU process after-the-fact than launching Chrome from within the Profiler; YMMV.

 GPUView is a Windows tool that utilizes ETW (Event Tracing for Windows) for visualizing low-level GPU, driver and kernel interactions in a time-based viewer.
-It's available as part of the Microsoft Windows Performance Toolkit, in %ProgramFiles%\Microsoft Windows Performance Toolkit\GPUView.
+It's available as part of the Microsoft Windows Performance Toolkit, in %ProgramFiles%\Windows Kits\8.1\Windows Performance Toolkit\GPUView.
 There's a README.TXT in there with basic instructions, or see http://graphics.stanford.edu/~mdfisher/GPUView.html.
-N.B.: There's a known bug which causes GPUView to crash when visualizing traces captured on machines with more than 8 cores.
-On an HP Z600, disabling hyperthreading in the BIOS is enough to work around this issue.
+Traces for loading into GPUView can be recorded with wprui (see the Windows section).